 In the Mix – Clever Chef Single Serve French Press

 This is one of my favorite mini french presses – mainly due to its size!
 Not only is the Clever Chef Single Serve French Press a small 12 ounce cylinder, its small handle makes it easy to fit anywhere.

 We used this french press for around two weeks and found it easy to use and similar to other mini french presses available on the market.
 If you currently use a Keurig or similar machine, you will be impressed with the taste you can get using a single-serve french press like this one.
 The device is well constructed, though we have worried the glass is not as sturdy as other french presses on the market.
 One other interesting part of the design is that the plunger does not disassemble for cleaning.
 Though it does not affect the usability of the press, we do like to thoroughly clean the plunger on other presses.

 One of the best uses we found for this french press was to make cold brew.
 Cold brew packs more caffeine than other coffee methods since it sits for 12-24 hours.
 Since this french press is on the smaller side, if you like your caffeine cold brew is a good method.
-Overall, we recommend this french press notwithstanding the durability concerns.
+Overall, we recommend this small french press notwithstanding the durability concerns.
 If you’re clumsy (we are!) you may want a heavy-duty french press.

 Stainless Steel Option – Magicafé French Press

 The only fully stainless steel option on this list, the Magicafe is a sturdy, compact french press that performs well.
 For those concerned about drinking from anything plastic, stainless steel is proven to be BPA-free.
 Also, it is double-walled, which helps keep coffee warm.
 In our testing, we found we could keep a newly-brewed cup of coffee warm for nearly two hours!
 Last on the steel, it is safe for the dishwasher and rust resistant.